 The Research Costs Fund Committee consists of two representatives.
 This committee is coordinated through FGS and meets twice a year for about 4 hours each time.
 Before each meeting the members read the applications (about 3 hours) and decide how to break down awards for the fund.
 This committee adjudicates the Research Costs Fund – open to all full-time graduate students who have been or are currently members of Unit 1.
 Honorarium: $250 per member per year.

 Research Grants Fund and Travel Costs Fund Committee

 The Research Grants Fund and Travel Costs Fund Committee consists of two members from Unit 2.
 This committee, working with YUFA, decides on allocation of the major and minor research grants, and on travel grants.
 There are 3 or 4 meetings per year.
 Most of the time requirement is in preparation for the meetings, since the files can be quite lengthy.
 Members of the committee are ineligible to apply for funds.
-The representative is elected for a one-year term.
+The representatives are elected for a one-year term in September.
 Honorarium: $500 per position per year.